Jc-alt logo

 return 0

-left_len = dfs(node.left)
+leftWidth = dfs(node.left)

-right_len = dfs(node.right)
+rightWidth = dfs(node.right)

-root_len = 1 + max(left_len, right_len)
+rootWidth = 1 + max(leftWidth, rightWidth)

-return root_len
+return rootWidth

-# recursive process root
+# Start at root

 dfs(root)

-return globalDiameter
+return maxWidth

 AspectTime ComplexitySpace ComplexityTime RemarksSpace Remarks

-Solution 2: [DFS] Recursive DFS Post Order (Tree Max Diameter, Tree Length) Tuple Pass Up - Tree/DFS Post Order Recursive Two Sided Bottom Up
+Solution 2: [DFS] Recursive DFS Post Order Tuple Pass Up (Tree Max Diameter, Tree Length) - Tree/DFS Post Order Recursive Two Sided Bottom Up

 def diameterOfBinaryTree(self, root: Optional[TreeNode]) -> int: